codeiscanon/codeiscanon/content/posts/0002-upload-to-s3-using-aws-sdk-for-java/index.md

 ---
-title: "How to upload to S3"
+title: "How to upload to AWS S3"
 date: 2021-04-25T15:29:31+10:00
-url: how-to-upload-to-s3
+url: how-to-upload-to-aws-s3
 aliases: [/upload-to-s3-using-aws-sdk-for-java]

 description: Uploading files to S3 using putObject from memory and file using Localstack and AWS.
 Multipart Upload and Async Multipart Upload in Part 2